-We conduct an annual information security compliance training for all employees, which enables them to detect and report malware, ransomware, and other malicious software and social engineering attempts that may compromise the Company's IT systems.
-Employees
+We conduct an annual information security compliance training for all employees, which enables them to detect

 Shareholder Engagement

 Our Board is deeply engaged in the oversight of Company strategy and risk and is committed to being a responsible and responsive steward of shareholder capital.
 To that end, building and maintaining long-term institutional relationships with our shareholders is a core goal of the Company and there is no higher priority than earning and maintaining the trust of our shareholders as we build value for the long-term.